arduino/help-center-content/content/Education and Kits/Oplà IoT Kit/My-12-month-free-Create-plan-code-from-the-Opl-kit-is-not-working.md

 If you're having trouble, please check the following.

-* Make sure the *Monthly* option is selected in step 1.
+* Make sure the *Monthly* option is selected.
 The code is not valid for the yearly option.
 * Make sure you've typed in the discount code correctly.
 The code is a combination of uppercase letters and numerals.